 The interest on claims is 0.5% per annum.
 Payments cover the period from when the tax was overpaid or reclaimed up to the authorised repayment date.

-If the tax was overpaid before the 29th of September 2009, a different interest rate applies.
 If you do not claim immediately, or cause any other delay, HMRC may consider the received date as the start date of the claim.
 You should claim interest as a separate entity to the repayment form.

 Send the details of the repayment to HMRC.
 Explain why you think they owe you interest.
 There is a 4 year limit from the repayments authorisation date to make a claim.
 The VAT correspondence from HMRC has the address for sending a claim for interest.